laniricky/100-Days-Challenge/README.md

 ### Prerequisites
 - Basic understanding of programming concepts.
-- A code editor (like Visual Studio Code, Sublime Text, etc.).
+- A code editor (like Visual Studio Code, Sublime Text, vi/vim on Linux Terminal etc.).
 - Languages and frameworks installed as needed for specific projects.

 ### Want to join? 🤝